Microsoft-community/Community-website/src/wiki/installing-and-updating-drivers.md

       ![The confirmation dialogue presented after selecting Roll Back Driver.](./img/installing-and-updating-drivers/troubleshooting/driver-rollback-confirmation.png)

-   5. Windows will ask you why you're rolling back to a previous driver.
+   5. Windows will ask you why you're rolling back to an earlier driver.
 Select a reason, and click "Yes".
 If you want to, you can leave a detailed response in the "Tell Us More" field, at the bottom of the window.

       ![The confirmation dialogue presented after selecting Roll Back Driver.](./img/installing-and-updating-drivers/troubleshooting/driver-rollback-confirmation.png)

-   6. Windows will then restore your driver to the previous version, which could take up to 5-10 minutes.
+   6. Windows will then restore your driver to the earlier version, which could take up to 5-10 minutes.

       ![The prompt to restart your computer, shown after rolling back a driver.](./img/installing-and-updating-drivers/troubleshooting/hardware-change-restart-prompt.png)